6 Michigan Safety Codes That Keep Construction Workers Safe

 2. Fall Protection

 LARA code 1926.501 dictates that employers have a duty to provide fall protection for their employees.
 In general, a height of 6 feet or more requires adequate fall protection.
+Depending on the situation, such as hazardous material being located under the worker, fall protection may be required for lower heights.
 Here are some situations that require such protection:

 - Unprotected sides and edges